iata-lab/fundamentals-Backend-Mysql/README.md

-1.1.
-Create a database
-Next, you will create a database.
-The goal of this project is to learn how to work in a database and make SQL queries.

 1.1.1 Create a database

-Create a database named my_company_database.
+⦁ Create a database named my_company_database.
 The database should contain the following table: employees.
 It will have the following fields:

 id
 birth_date
 first_name